evertonmj/redis-test/redis_api/README.md

 # Redis API Automation

 ## Overview
 This Python script automates the process of managing a Redis database via API.
-It provides functionalities to:

-- Create roles
-- Create a database
-- Create users
-- List users
-- Delete a database

 ## Prerequisites
 Ensure you have the following dependencies installed: